rkaelle/rk-coin/README.md

     make -f Makefile.test
     ./rkcoin-qt_test

-Additionally, commands to operate and use coin once loaded consist of
+Additionally, commands to operate and use the network consist of

     cd desktop/rkcoin
     qmake